CarXTechnologies/dro-map-uploader/DRO2.md

 ## Publishing

 - **External Folder** — copies the build to any folder on disk.
 Useful for inspecting the catalog or for manual distribution.
+- **Vendor** — uploads the catalog to the selected mod vendor.
+The uploader no longer measures a single asset bundle file, so a dro2 catalog is validated and uploaded like any other build.
+See **[PUBLISHING.md](PUBLISHING.md)**.

 > Note!
-For now a dro2 mod can only be launched from a local folder — Steam Workshop publishing is not available for this format yet.
+Whether the shipped game reads a dro2 mod delivered through a vendor depends on the game build you are testing
+> against.
+Loading from a local folder is the path that is known to work:
 > Export the build into `Mods/<ModName>/` so that the catalog files lie directly inside that folder:
 >
 > ```